live-by-unix/MarkedDownGuide/guide.md

 In total, it would render like:
 [Leads to example.com](https://www.example.com)

-By defualt, Markdown will open the link & highlight it if you just put the link directly.
+By default, Markdown will open the link & highlight it if you just put the link directly.
 But to be sure, put the link in the `[]` and the link AGAIN in the `()` to make the link as a "word" which leads to the link.

 ### Fenced code blocks